15+ Best Free Sites For Teenagers (Under 18) Who Want To Stand Out

 2. Young Composers

-Do you play an instrument or like composing your own musical pieces?
-If so, Young Composers is the place for you.
-It's a message board for people to discuss everything to do with music.
+Do you enjoy making your own music or playing an instrument?
+Young Composers is the right place for you if so.
+It's a message board where people can talk about anything related to music.

 Link: https://www.youngcomposers.com/